Tellusant/docs/index.md

 ---
-site_name: "Tellusant Publications Repository BB"
+site_name: "Tellusant Publications Repository"
 description: "This open access repository contains the complete published works by Tellusant team members.
 It ranges from scientific papers to social media posts"
 image: https://tellusant.github.io/docs/assets/social-card-pub.png
 ---
-# Publications Repository A
+# Publications Repository

 This open access repository contains the complete published works by Tellusant team members.
 It ranges from scientific papers to social media posts.
 Its purpose is to:
 - Create open access and bypass gated sites like LinkedIn and Medium